Lahiru66/RestAssured-API-Automation-Framework/CONTRIBUTING.md

 ## License
 By contributing, you agree that your contributions will be licensed under the **MIT License** (same as the project).

-We look forward to your contributions! 🎉
+I look forward to your contributions! 🎉